ring0-rootkit/compilation_scripts/windows/README.md

 Doubleclick "install.bat" in downloaded folder

-Or just run this command in cmd:
+Or just run this command in cmd(you should be located in downloaded windows folder):
 ```bash
 install.bat
 ```